CHICAS-Skill-Sharing-Group/Content/using-the-hec/README.md

 # Using the HEC
 The HEC can be accessed through your terminal (Mac users) using the bash coding language.

+Two great resources created by Barry are [this](https://b-rowlingson.gitlab.io/hec-template/) and template files and folders are [here](https://gitlab.com/b-rowlingson/hec-template/-/tree/master).

 ## Useful commands in bash
 ### Navigating
 ```pwd``` - the directory path you are currently in \